inborntechnologies/tamilunicodeconverter/README.md

 This project started out as my Church planned to use OpenLP instead of PowerPoint to project songs.
-Since most of our songs were in PowerPoint and were in a non-unicode font (TamilBible), there was a need to extract the content out from PowerePoint files and convert them to standard unicode Tamil.
+Since most of our songs were in PowerPoint and were in a non-unicode font (TamilBible), there was a need to extract the content out from PowerPoint files and convert them to standard unicode Tamil.